A to Z of Destinations

 Trans-Siberian and Trans-Mongolian railway

-Presented to you, for your entertainment and pleasure – 20 of the most outrageous, ridiculous and stupid travel complaints made to tour operators
+Beaches too sandy?
+Too many fish in the sea?
+Unexpected pregnancies?
+Here, for your amusement, are 20 of the most outrageous, ridiculous and stupid travel complaints made by tourists to their travel agents

 1. "I think it should be explained in the brochure that the local store does not sell proper biscuits like custard creams or ginger nuts."

 2. "We booked an excursion to a water park but no-one told us we had to bring our swimming costumes and towels."

 4. "On my holiday to Goa in India, I was disgusted to find that almost every restaurant served curry.
 I don't like spicy food at all."

 5. A tourist at a top African Game Lodge over looking a water hole, who spotted a visibly aroused elephant, complained that the sight of this rampant beast ruined his honeymoon by making him feel "inadequate".

 6. "It's lazy of the local shopkeepers to close in the afternoons.
 I often needed to buy things during 'siesta' time - this should be banned."

 7. A woman threatened to call police after claiming that she'd been locked in by staff.
 When in fact, she had mistaken the "do not disturb" sign on the back of the door as a warning to remain in the room.